-- 1.17 In determining a licence application, the overriding principle adopted by the Council will be that each application will be determined on its merits, taking into account: - the Licensing Act 2003 and the four licensing objectives; - Government Guidance issued under Section 182 of the Licensing Act 2003: - Supporting regulations; - This statement of Licensing Policy; and - the nature and locality of the premises and the Operating Plan submitted by the applicant. - 1.18 The Council requires the applicants to satisfactorily address the licensing objectives, from the design of the premises through to the daily operation of the business, in their Operating Plans, which must be submitted with their application.
+- 1.17 In determining a licence application, the overriding principle adopted by the Council will be that each application will be determined on its merits, taking into account: - the Licensing Act 2003 and the four licensing objectives; - Government Guidance issued under Section 182 of the Licensing Act 2003; - Supporting regulations; - This statement of Licensing Policy; and - the nature and locality of the premises and the Operating Plan submitted by the applicant. - 1.18 The Council requires the applicants to satisfactorily address the licensing objectives, from the design of the premises through to the daily operation of the business, in their Operating Plans, which must be submitted with their application.

-- 1.19 Nothing in this Statement of Policy will: - Undermine the rights of any person to apply under the Act for a variation of permissions and have the application considered on its individual merits; - Override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the Act: - Prevent any person from applying for a variety of permissions under the Act. - 1.20 So far as possible, this policy will not duplicate existing legislation and regulatory regimes that already place obligations on employers and operators e.g. The Health & Safety at Work etc Act 1974, The Environmental Protection Act 1990, equalities legislation, and the Fire Safety Regulatory Reform Order 2005.
-Conditions in respect of public safety will only be attached to licences if they are necessary for the promotion of a licensing objective. - 1.21 When one part of the Council seeks a premises licence from the Licensing Committee, the application will be considered from an entirely neutral standpoint.
+- 1.19 Nothing in this Statement of Policy will: - Undermine the rights of any person to apply under the Act for a variation of permissions and have the application considered on its individual merits; - Override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the Act; - Prevent any person from applying for a variety of permissions under the Act. - 1.20 So far as possible, this policy will not duplicate existing legislation and regulatory regimes that already place obligations on employers and operators e.g. The Health & Safety at Work etc Act 1974, The Environmental Protection Act 1990, equalities legislation, and the Fire Safety Regulatory Reform Order 2005.
+Conditions in respect of public safety will only be attached to licences if they are necessary for the promotion of a licensing objective.
+When considering applications the provisions of the Legislative Reform (Supervision of Alcohol Sales in Church and Village Halls) Order 2009 will apply.

+- 1.21 When one part of the Council seeks a premises licence from the Licensing Committee, the application will be considered from an entirely neutral standpoint.
 If relevant representations are made, for example, by local residents or the police, they will be considered fairly by the Committee. - 1.22 In all cases, the applicants and those making representations have a right to appeal to the magistrates' court against any decision made by the Council.